The Replica John Draper "Cotswold" BSA C15-B40 Build.

 Photo's not that good, but it was pouring of rain outside, and dark.

-New bushes fitted ready for reaming.
+New bronze bushes fitted ready for reaming.

 I did not like the subframe, so I set too making it more to how I wanted it, and spent two afternoons bending and making a New tail loop, and it now suits me, much better.